 11. Snowflake Trace- Work on handwriting and proprioception to the hands with resistive handwriting.
 Tape paper to a window and trace snowflakes as they shine through the paper.
 You can draw snowflakes on one side of the paper and trace the other side of the sheet.
 Work on line awareness and pencil control for use in handwriting like we did here.

-12. Heart Balance Beam- Place foam hearts on the floor to create a balance beam like we did with snowflakes.
+12. Heart Balance Beam- Place foam hearts (affiliate link) on the floor to create a balance beam like we did with snowflakes.
 Address vestibular sensory needs, core muscle strength, and motor planning with an indoor balance beam.

 13. Heart Buttoning Skill Activity– Work on self-care skills with homemade heart buttons to work on buttoning and fine motor skills.